Communication Studies (CMST)

 Pre-requisites: sophomore standing.

-This course offers the opportunity to develop an understanding and appreciation for why and how a person becomes other-centered.
-Students progress in this course from understanding other-centeredness, and its importance to becoming an effective communicator, to applying these newly developed skills in their day-to-day communication.
+Opportunity to develop an understanding and appreciation for why and how a person becomes other-centered.
+Progresses from understanding other-centeredness, and its importance to becoming an effective communicator, to applying these newly developed skills in day-to-day communication.

 CMST 366.
 PROFESSIONAL IMPRESSION MANAGEMENT.
 2 Credits.